 - Kalamata olives – I love olives so I throw them in but leave them out if they aren’t your thing.

 - Feta – These stuffed peppers are certainly tasty enough not to need any cheese.
 But hey, a little salty cheese is always a bonus.

-- Fresh parsley – Any fresh herb will add a little brightness to this stuffed pepper dish.
+- Fresh parsley – Any fresh herbs will add a little brightness to this stuffed pepper dish.
 I used chopped parsley but mint, oregano, or dill would also be great.

 How To Cut And Prepare The Peppers

-You can cut the peppers any way you like but here are my suggestions on how to cut and prepare them so they make the best vessel for stuffing:
+You can cut the peppers any way you like but here are my suggestions on how to cut and prepare them so they make the best vessel for the turkey filling: